 Examples of our partnerships include:

-- The Oasis Institute: AT&T helps narrow the technology-skills gap for older adults by supporting The Oasis Institute’s Connections program.
-Our support enables The Oasis Institute to continue expanding and updating the Connections technology training program, which helps adults build skills and confidence using computers, the internet and portable devices.
-In 2018, 5 unique cybercrime and online safety events were held across the country.
-AT&T also sponsored a Cybercrime Fighters series creating 6 cybercrime prevention videos.
-In addition, our sponsorship enabled the development of new courses and updates to existing courses in both English and Spanish.
+- Oasis Institute: AT&T helps narrow the technology-skills gap for older adults by supporting the Oasis Institute’s Connections program.
+Our support enables the Oasis Institute to continue expanding and updating the Connections technology training program, which helps adults build skills and confidence using computers, the internet and portable devices.
+In 2020, AT&T provided support for Oasis to offer online safety and technology training virtually during the COVID-19 pandemic.

-- Common Sense Media: AT&T has collaborated with Common Sense Media, a global non-profit organization focused on the digital well-being of all children, to promote digital citizenship and online safety.
-AT&T also supports the development of several Common Sense Media programs aimed at empowering students across the country to become safe and responsible digital citizens, including the News and Media Literacy toolkit.
+- Common Sense Media: AT&T collaborates with Common Sense Media, a global non-profit organization focused on the digital well-being of all children, to share and promote online safety information and digital parenting resources.
+Common Sense Media age-based information and reviews are also integrated into some AT&T Television services, including DIRECTV.

-- National Center for Missing and Exploited Children: AT&T notifies the National Center for Missing and Exploited Children and law enforcement about any information concerning child pornography of which we become aware through the provision of our services.
+- National Center for Missing and Exploited Children: AT&T notifies the National Center for Missing and Exploited Children and law enforcement about any information concerning child sexual abuse material of which we become aware through the provision of our services.
 We’re committed to working cooperatively with local, state and federal officials in their efforts to protect children from sexual exploitation and victimization.